rbontekoe/BAWJ/docs/src/chapter4.md

 ```
 \#1 The module name is `API`.

-\#2 The `API` sub-module uses only the elements that are defined in the sub-module Domain, Julia, and any loaded packages. `..Accounts` refers to the main-module of `API`. `import ..Accounts: Domain` give us a reference to the sub-module `Domain`, so we can use it in the next statement.
+\#2 The `API` sub-module uses only the functions and types that are defined in the sub-module Domain, Julia, and any loaded packages. `..Accounts` refers to the main-module of `API`. `import ..Accounts: Domain` give us a reference to the sub-module `Domain`, we can load in the next statement.

-\#3 The code instantiates the sub-module Domain (`using .Domain`).
+\#3 The code loads the sub-module Domain (`using .Domain`).
 The dot tells Julia that Domain is a sub-module.
-Julia loads all exported elements of Domain (Person, Address, AddressType, EMAIL, and WORK) into the scope of the module because we specify `using`.
-If we would use `import` instead of `using`, we also have to mention the module name (e.g. Domain.EMAIL).
+Julia loads all exported elements of Domain (Person, Address, AddressType, EMAIL, and WORK) into the scope of users code because we specify `using`.
+If we would use `import` instead of `using`, we also have to mention the module name (e.g. `Domain.EMAIL`).

 Now, we can call them without mentioning the name of the sub-module.
+Julia warns if conflicts arise.
+In that case you use the naming as in `import`.

 \#4 We export the `create` methods.
 It means that other modules and programs can use them directly unless it conflicts with similar names.